Adobe Commerce uses cron jobs for numerous features to schedule activities. This topic provides information for configuring crons for

 You can review cron processing information in the application-level log files for each environment.
 See Application logs.

-See the following Magento Support articles for help troubleshooting cron-related problems:
+See the following Adobe Commerce Support articles for help troubleshooting cron-related problems: